 The band performed regularly at the Yellow Door, Golem Coffeehouse, Rainbow Bar & Grill, and throughout Quebec.
 During the summers, Steve and Joel sometimes street-sang on Ste.
 Catherine Street.
 Twenty-five years later, Joel and Steve recaptured some of that vibe on Steve’s CD “Packwood” in Morris Apelbaum’s Silent Sound Studio in Montreal.
 Morris was Harlequin’s sound engineer and problem-solver-in-chief.
 He later owned Silent Sound Studio where his work received three Juno nominations and one Juno Award.

-After Streetlife, Steve moved to San Francisco to attend the graduate program in Poetics at New College of California, where he studied with a group of poets including Robert Duncan, David Meltzer, Michael Palmer, Duncan MacNaughton, Diane DiPrima, and others.
-After grad school, Steve rejoined the S.F. music scene as lead guitarist for a world beat band known as the Beat Freaks.
+After Streetlife, Steve moved to San Francisco to attend the graduate program in Poetics at New College of California where he studied with a group of poets including Robert Duncan, David Meltzer, Michael Palmer, Duncan MacNaughton, Diane DiPrima, and others.
+After grad school, Steve rejoined the S.F. music scene as lead guitarist for a world beat band the Beat Freaks.
 When the Beat Freaks broke up, Steve formed Body Politic as a vehicle for his own songs.
 The band, a trio not unlike the Police in concept, was never intended to be such, but, as Steve put it, “We just couldn’t find anyone else who fit.”

 Steve quit playing live after Body Politic folded in 1991.
 He taught himself recording engineering, set up a studio, wrote song demos, and cultivated a rootsier, singer-songwriter groove.
 In 1994, he began writing “Packwood.”